Chapter 9 - Living Under the Hollywood Sign

 I offered to loan him the laptop.
 “WE” did not need me to be there.
 However, he insisted I come so off we went to the Biltmore Hotel.

 For some reason the hotel’s AC unit had overloaded with the August heat.
-It felt sort of like India.
-Jennifer meanwhile had taken her own car and got lost so she arrived after we went upstairs.
+It sort of felt like India.
+Jennifer meanwhile had taken her own car and got lost so she arrived late after we went upstairs.
 When she couldn’t find us, a man in a white suit approached and asked her if she was looking for the Dali Lama.
 There was heavy security everywhere, but he whisked Jenny into the elevator and deposited her on the floor of the Dali Lama’s suite.
 We had already entered.
 We never did figure out who that guy was.
 Angel perhaps?

 I was exhausted when we went in to meet him.
 In the pictures taken, I just look wiped out and dazed.
 The Dali Lama’s staff was very intent on getting him to rest up for the VIP proceedings that night.
 They told Barry we would only have a few minutes.
 I was thinking if I was tired, how would he feel after teaching for five days?
 He arrived in a swirl of activity, beaming as he does.